bharjala/loki/production/helm/README.md

 ```

 After verifying your changes, you need to bump the chart version following [semantic versioning](https://semver.org) rules.
-For example, if you update the loki chart, you need to bump the versions as follows:
+For example, if you update the Loki chart, you need to bump the versions as follows:

 - Update version loki/Chart.yaml
 - Update version loki-stack/Chart.yaml

 You can use the `make helm-debug` to test and print out all chart templates.
-If you want to install helm (tiller) in your cluster use `make helm-install`, to install the current build in your Kubernetes cluster run `make helm-upgrade`.
+If you want to install Helm (tiller) in your cluster use `make helm-install` to install the current build in your Kubernetes cluster run `make helm-upgrade`.